ParAlg/gbbs/docs/install.md

 If you would like to use Cilk for scheduling, you need:
 * g++ >= 7.4.0 with support for Cilk Plus

-You should also be able to use GAB in conjunction with a version of LLVM supporting C++17 that has support for Cilk linguistic features, which can be found [here](http://cilk.mit.edu/).
+You should also be able to use GBBS in conjunction with a version of LLVM supporting C++17 that has support for Cilk linguistic features, which can be found [here](http://cilk.mit.edu/).